Cosina: History

 Cosina is the successor to Nikō (or "Nikoh"), a company set up as a lens processing factory in February 1959, which was a pioneer in optical polishing and lens grinding in Japan.
-In 1966, it also started to manufacture 35 mm compact cameras and 8 mm cine cameras, and a year later started the manufacture of 35mm film SLR cameras; in 1968 it started a glass melting factory.
+In 1966, it also began manufacturing 35 mm compact cameras and 8 mm cine cameras, and a year later started the manufacture of 35mm film SLR cameras.In 1968, it started a glass melting factory.
 Nikō changed its name to Cosina in 1973.
 (The first part of the name is a reference to the Koshi area within Nakano, where the founder came from; while the 'Na' represents Nakano.)

 The name Cosina has previously appeared on compact and SLR cameras for 135 film.
 The CS-2 and CS-3 SLRs were introduced in 1978, followed in 1980 by the CT-1, CT-7 (the world's first all—push-button SLR), CT-10 and CT-20, the CT-1G in 1982 and the CT-9 in 1986.
 Cosina SLR cameras used either the M42 (Praktica/Pentax) lens mount or the Pentax K (bayonet) lens mount.
 However, Cosina is probably better known as a manufacturer of cameras and camera components for other brands, including the popular Yashica FX-3, FX-3 Super, and Super 2000.
 During the late 1970s, Cosina made a name for itself in 35 mm rangefinder cameras with a well-built, high quality fixed-lens camera using an aluminum body and a simple shutter-priority autoexposure system.
 This rangefinder camera was adopted as the basic chassis for several excellent camera models, including the Minolta 7SII, Revue 400 SE, Prinz 35 ER, and Vivitar 35 ES.

 In 1982, Cosina began to manufacture lenses in a variety of SLR manufacturers' lens mounts.
 In 1991, it started to produce glass molded aspheric lenses, and in 1996 plastic molded aspherical lenses.
 Cosina began producing digital cameras in 1997.